CP1404/Practicals/prac_03/README.md

     name into your Python file.
 Test it.

-9. Do another commit with another useful commit message (perhaps something like \"Add name printing program\").
+9. Do another commit with another useful commit message (perhaps something like "Add name printing program").
 See that it also appears in your log.

-    We\'ve now saved the state of our project (just one file) at multiple stages by committing to a ***local* Git repository**.
+    We've now saved the state of our project (just one file) at multiple stages by committing to a ***local* Git repository**.
 We have not used GitHub at all yet.
 We could do this as many times as we want, and we could open previous versions of our files through